 How to stream TV and keep your data usage in check

-When checking your data usage, if you find you’re dangerously close to the limit, or you just want to stay well under the threshold, there are a few ways to cut the data you use when streaming.
+When checking your data usage, if you’re dangerously close to the limit or want to stay well under the threshold, there are a few ways to cut the data you use when streaming.

 Stream in SD when you can (and want to)